Betty White: The Mary Tyler Moore Show (1973–1977)

+The Golden Girls (1985–1992)

-From 1983 to 1984, White had a recurring role playing Ellen Harper Jackson on the series Mama's Family, along with future Golden Girls co-star Rue McClanahan.
+From 1983 to 1984, White had a recurring role playing Ellen Harper-Jackson on the series Mama's Family, along with future Golden Girls co-star Rue McClanahan.
 White had originated this character in a series of sketches on The Carol Burnett Show in the 1970s.
 In 1985, White scored her second signature role and the biggest hit of her career as the St. Olaf, Minnesota native Rose Nylund on The Golden Girls.
 The series chronicled the lives of four widowed or divorced women in their "golden years" who shared a home in Miami.
 The Golden Girls, which also starred Bea Arthur, Estelle Getty, and Rue McClanahan, was immensely successful and ran from 1985 through 1992.
-White won one Emmy Award, for Outstanding Actress in a Comedy Series, for the first season of The Golden Girls and was nominated in that category every year of the show's run (Getty was also nominated every year, but in the supporting actress category).
+White won one Primetime Emmy Award, for "Outstanding Lead Actress in a Comedy Series", for the first season of The Golden Girls and was nominated in that category every year of the show's run (Getty was also nominated every year, but in the supporting actress category).

 White had a strained relationship with her The Golden Girls co-star Bea Arthur on and off the set of their television show, commenting that Arthur "was not that fond of me" and that "she found me a pain in the neck sometimes.
 It was my positive attitude – and that made Bea mad sometimes.
 Sometimes if I was happy, she'd be furious."
 After Arthur's death in 2009, White said, "I knew it would hurt, I just didn't know it would hurt this much."
 Despite their differences, The Golden Girls was a positive experience for both actresses and they had great mutual respect for the show, their roles, and the achievements made as an ensemble cast.

 White was originally offered the role of Blanche in The Golden Girls, and Rue McClanahan was offered the role of Rose (the two characters being similar to roles they had played in Mary Tyler Moore and Maude, respectively).
 Jay Sandrich, the director of the pilot, suggested that since they had played similar roles in the past, they should switch roles, Rue McClanahan later said in a documentary on the series.
 White originally had doubts about her ability to play Rose, until Sandrich explained to her that Rose was "terminally naive".
 White says "if you told Rose you were so hungry you could eat a horse, she'd call the ASPCA."

-1990–2009: Guest roles and return to the big screen in The Proposal

 The Golden Girls ended in 1992 after Arthur announced her decision to depart the series.
 White, McClanahan, and Getty reprised their roles as Rose, Blanche, and Sophia in the spin-off The Golden Palace.
 The series was short-lived, lasting only one season.
 In addition, White reprised her Rose Nylund character in guest appearances on the NBC shows Empty Nest and Nurses, both set in Miami.